laaksomavrick/devblog/content/blog/circleci-monorepos-made-easy/index.md

 However, I would not recommend it, and I migrated away from this approach.
 It was finicky, error-prone, and a maintenance nightmare.

-CircleCI's [dynamic configuration](https://circleci.com/docs/dynamic-config/) prescribes creating two files: a `config.yml`, where we can author jobs common to all projects and invoke our project-based workflows, and a `continuation_config.yml`, where we can author our project based jobs and workflows.
+CircleCI's [dynamic configuration](https://circleci.com/docs/dynamic-config/) prescribes creating two files: a `config.yml`, where we can author jobs common to all projects and invoke our project-based workflows, and a `continuation_config.yml`, where we can author our project-based jobs and workflows.
-You may be wondering: but won't that become a huge-mess of a file?
+You may be wondering: but won't that become a huge mess of a file?
 Particularly if many subprojects are present in our monorepo, one file containing many mixed concerns would make most software engineers eager to refactor.

 It _could_ become a huge mess of a file, but there are a few techniques we can use to keep it modular, DRY (don't-repeat-yourself), and maintainable.